CwilsonEd/CellVol/README.md

 This code features functionality to run both through Mercury and directly from the command line on single or multiple cif files.

-Command line inputs should be formulated >>python CellVol cifname pointsperrun no.runs precision For example:
+Command line inputs should be formulated >>python CellVol cifname pointsperrun no.runs precision.

+For example:
    >>python GLYCIN05 1 16 0.1